leknarf/loadcanary/README.md

 -----------

     nodeload requires node to be installed somewhere on your path.
-You should a version of node that uses the fs module instead of posix (posix was renamed to fs on 2010/02/12).
+You should have a version of node that uses the fs module instead of posix (posix was renamed to fs on 2010/02/12).

 QUICKSTART